BYLAWS OF THE

 Article 2 – Purposes

-- To promote woodworking to the general public and preserve the knowledge of woodworking for the community;
+- Promote woodworking enjoyment to the general public and preserve the knowledge of woodworking for the community;

-- To promote safe operations in regard to the use and maintenance of any woodworking equipment;
+- Promote safe operations, use and maintenance of woodworking equipment and tools;

-- To contribute woodworking services to the community through volunteer efforts and community service.
+- Contribute woodworking services to the community through volunteer efforts and community service;

 Article 3 – Membership